MelvinLie/Cauchy/README.md

-# Caucy
+# Cauchy
-A lightweight boundary element (CAUchy) method in CYthon.
+A lightweight boundary element method (Cauchy method) in python and C.